ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 The creation of Ethereum Classic was a strange and (at the time) largely unforseen outcome, so rather than blaming individuals or groups, it may be healthier to view the birth of Ethereum Classic as a happy accident that the universe saw fit to grace us with.

+For these reasons, this review will intentionally avoid name-checking individuals.
+Only organizations and/or prominent high ranking figures will be referenced, and only when their individual role is integeral to understanding the situation.

 ## The Original Ethereum Vision

 In the beginning there was "Build Unstoppable Applications", and for a time it was good.
 It was a real revolution, as for the first time, your average developer now had the ability to create a new type of software that could not be stoppped or censored by anyone.
 In the early days, there was a united understanding and support of _Code is Law_ within the Ethereum community; it was was not just unconvovertial, but the very mission of Ethereum.